-Inspection services offered include a standard inspection as well as upgraded services such as Radon Testing, Termite Inspection, and Carbon Monoxide Testing.
+Inspection services offered include a standard inspection as well as upgraded services such as Radon Testing, Air Quality Testing.
+Water Testing, and Carbon Monoxide Testing.

 WHAT TO EXPECT ?

 The process of buying a home can be stressful !
 You will be asked to absorb a lot of information in a short time.
 This often includes a written report, checklist, photographs, environmental reports and what the inspector himself says during the inspection.
 All this combined with the seller’s disclosure and what you notice yourself makes the experience even more overwhelming.
 What should you do?